THE FAIZI PATH

 2. Service to creation

-3. Journeying to the Divine
+3. Closeness to the Divine

 The First Phase: Strengthening the Soul